 - Kitchen: The cost of adding a kitchen depends on the size, fixtures and appliances.
 On average, it will cost around $65,000.
 Luxury kitchens with high-end appliances can cost as much as $125,000 or more.

 - Second story: Adding a second floor to a home is almost like building an entire house from scratch.
 The cost can run $100 to $500 per square foot, especially since replacement of the roof is going to be involved.
 Depending on how many rooms are being built, the total expense can easily slide into six figures.

 Tips for saving on home addition costs

-If you’re worried about how much house additions cost, there are plenty of tricks you can use to bring the final price of a new room down, including:
+If you’re worried about how much house additions cost, there are plenty of tricks you can use to bring the final price of a new room down.

-If you love the location of your house but wish you had more space, a home addition may be a great option.
+If you love the location of your house but wish you had more space — or different sorts of space — a home addition may be a great option.
 Before you commit to one, determine the scope of your project.
 Think about what type of addition would be best for your lifestyle needs.